Return to Index

 Make Lifestyle Changes

-- If you smoke , quit .
-Smoking increases the risk of pregnancy complications, like premature birth .
+- If you smoke, talk to your doctor about how to quit.
+Smoking increases the risk of pregnancy complications, including premature birth.
 If you quit smoking, your risk of premature birth becomes similar to that of mothers who are nonsmokers.
 This is just one of the many benefits of quitting.

 - Avoid secondhand smoke.

-- Do not drink alcohol while you are trying to get pregnant or during pregnancy.
+- Do not drink any alcohol while you are trying to get pregnant or during pregnancy.

 Take Care of Your Mental Health